ReactFinland/site/pages/blog/2018-12-14_React-Finland-2019-MCs-1d49a2de1a77.md

 ![Sara being chased by a bear](img/1__Lq3QbVERIjJPPvIkb__DJpQ.jpeg)

 [Sara Vieira](https://twitter.com/NikkitaFTW) is one of our former speakers as well.
 She is a well-known figure in the community and will keep us awake on the second day of the conference.

-> It’s a good chance to [get a ticket for React Finland 2019](https://react-finland.fi/#tickets) (24–26.04).
-We also have combos (workshop+conference) available for those wanting a deep dive.